mattermost/docs/source/developer/redux.rst

 If your selector needs to select based on some more advanced requirements or needs the result in a specific format then you'll need to make use of the ``createSelector`` function from `reselect <reselect <https://github.com/reactjs/reselect>`__.
 If you're not sure what this is good for, `check out the previously mentioned developer talk <https://www.youtube.com/watch?v=6N2X7gEwmaQ>`__.
 The short form reason is using reselect allows for memoization and only runs the computation of selectors when the state affecting that selector has actually changed.

-The basic usage for ``createSelector`` is pass it all the selector functions needed as inputs to your computation.
-The last argument will then be a function that takes in the results of each selector you specified and performs your computation on that data before returning it.
+The basic usage for ``createSelector`` is to pass it all the selector functions needed as inputs to your computation.
+The last argument should then be a function that takes in the results of each previous selector, performs some computations, and then returns the result.

 .. code-block:: javascript
   :linenos: